sakra/FindMathematica/MANUAL.md

 location of the used platform.
 Under Windows it will also use installation locations from the Windows Registry.
 Under OS X it will also query the Launch Services database.

-By default FindMathematica will return the newest *Mathematica* installation it can find.
+By default, FindMathematica will return the newest *Mathematica* installation it can find.
 To find a minimum version of *Mathematica*, run the `find_package` command with a version
 argument: